-No known significant pollution or nuisance is likely to have arisen from the laying of the underground cable.
+No known significant pollution or nuisance was likely to have arisen from the laying of the underground cables.
 The principal threat to the environment would have been the release of silted run-off to watercourses.
-Having regard to the location of most of the cable route within public roads, the measures outlined to control siltation of watercourses within the documentation presented (particularly in relation to construction methodology at water crossings), and the absence of in-stream crossings, it is unlikely that any significant siltation of watercourses occurred.
+Having regard to the location of most of the underground cable route within public roads/verges, the measures outlined to control siltation of watercourses within the documentation presented (particularly in relation to construction methodology at water crossings), and the absence of instream crossings; it is unlikely that any significant siltation of watercourses occurred.